onze/godot-gpio/readme.md

 ## Changelog
+### 0.5.1
+- upgraded types to use fully typed Dictionary

+<details>
+<summary>Previous entries</summary>
 ### 0.5
 - upgrade to Godot 4.4
 - samples now read .env file for setup

-<details>
-<summary>Previous entries</summary>

 ### 0.4
 - implemented DigitalOutputDevice, and PHaseEnableMotor (with `enable` being a DigitalOutputDevice